code-game-project/go-client/docs/GETTING_STARTED.md

 ## Listening for events

-You can register an event listener with the `socket.On` or the `socket.OnOnce` method.
+You can register an event listener with the `socket.On` or the `socket.Once` method.

 For example to register an error event handler use the following snippet: